pencer-io/pencer-io.github.io/_posts/2020-06-19-ctf-htb-holiday.md

 ![burp_url_encode](/assets/images/2020-06-19-16-30-09.png)

-Now to get a shell from kali, A dot (.)
+Now to get a shell from Kali, A dot (.)
 Is not allowed.
 So we will need to convert our IP to hex instead, can use [this site](https://www.browserling.com/tools/ip-to-hex), which shows us that 10.10.14.35 = 0a.0a.0e.23 (0x0a0a0e23)

 Test it: